HomeArticlesGuideUS Retirement Planning Guide

 70 (latest for credits) Increased by approximately 24%

 Delaying from 62 to 70 increases the monthly benefit by roughly 77%.
-The breakeven age — the point at which total lifetime benefits are equal regardless of claiming age — is typically the late 70s.
-If you are in good health and have family longevity on your side, delaying to 70 is almost always the mathematically superior choice.
+The breakeven age, the point where total lifetime benefits equal out regardless of claiming age, typically falls in the late 70s.
+Good health and family longevity on your side make delaying to 70 almost always the better math.

-A spouse who earned less is entitled to up to 50% of the higher earner's FRA benefit, whichever is greater — their own earned benefit or the spousal benefit.
-Survivor benefits allow a widow or widower to claim 100% of the deceased spouse's benefit.
-Coordinating claiming ages between spouses — often having the higher earner delay to 70 — maximises lifetime household Social Security income.
+A spouse who earned less is entitled to up to 50% of the higher earner's FRA benefit, whichever turns out greater, their own earned benefit or the spousal benefit.
+Survivor benefits let a widow or widower claim 100% of the deceased spouse's benefit.
+Coordinating claiming ages between spouses, often having the higher earner delay to 70, maximizes lifetime household Social Security income.

 Step 5: Set Your Asset Allocation

-Asset allocation — the split between equities, bonds, and other asset classes — is the single largest driver of long-term portfolio returns and year-to-year volatility.
-Getting it right for your age and risk tolerance is more important than picking individual funds.
+Asset allocation, the split between equities, bonds, and other asset classes, is the single largest driver of long-term portfolio returns and year-to-year volatility.
+Getting it right for your age and risk tolerance matters more than picking individual funds.

-Accumulation phase (20s–50s): Equity-heavy portfolios (70–90% stocks) maximise long-term growth.
-Short-term volatility is irrelevant because you are not drawing on the portfolio.
-Low-cost index funds tracking total US market, international equity, and bond indexes form an efficient core.
+During the accumulation phase, your 20s through 50s, equity-heavy portfolios (70 to 90% stocks) maximize long-term growth, since short-term volatility barely matters when you're not drawing on the portfolio.
+Low-cost index funds tracking the total US market, international equity, and bond indexes form an efficient core.

-Transition phase (55–65): Begin reducing equity exposure and building a cash or short-bond buffer of 1–2 years of living expenses.
-This cushion means you never need to sell equities at depressed prices to fund withdrawals.
+In the transition phase, roughly 55 to 65, start reducing equity exposure and build a cash or short-bond buffer covering 1 to 2 years of living expenses.
+That cushion means you never have to sell equities at depressed prices to fund withdrawals.

-If you prefer a single-fund solution, target-date funds (e.g., a 2045 Fund for someone planning to retire in 2045) automatically adjust allocation from aggressive to conservative on a glidepath.
-They are widely available in 401(k) plans and are appropriate for investors who do not want to manage allocation themselves.
-Check the expense ratio — it should be below 0.20% for index-based target-date funds from major providers.
+If you'd rather have a single-fund solution, target-date funds (a 2045 Fund for someone planning to retire in 2045, say) automatically shift allocation from aggressive to conservative on a glidepath.
+They're widely available in 401(k) plans and work well for investors who don't want to manage allocation themselves.
+Check the expense ratio; it should sit below 0.20% for index-based target-date funds from major providers.

 Use the Inflation Calculator to understand how inflation erodes real returns.
-A nominal 7% return with 3% inflation is a real return of roughly 4% — the figure your retirement projections should be built on, not the nominal figure.
+A nominal 7% return with 3% inflation nets out to a real return of roughly 4%, and that's the figure your retirement projections should be built on, not the nominal one.

 Step 6: Plan Your Required Minimum Distributions

-Once you turn 73, the IRS requires you to begin withdrawing minimum amounts each year from Traditional 401(k) and IRA accounts.
-These are Required Minimum Distributions, and failing to take them on time results in a 25% excise tax on the shortfall (reduced from 50% by SECURE Act 2.0).
+Once you turn 73, the IRS requires you to start withdrawing minimum amounts each year from Traditional 401(k) and IRA accounts.
+These are Required Minimum Distributions, and missing the deadline triggers a 25% excise tax on the shortfall (reduced from 50% by SECURE Act 2.0).

 The life expectancy factor comes from the Uniform Lifetime Table.
 At age 73, the factor is 26.5; at 80, it falls to 20.2; at 85, to 16.0.
 As the divisor shrinks, the RMD grows as a percentage of the account balance.